This post may contain affiliate links. Please read our disclosure policy.

 How To Make Tuna Salad

-- Add the mayonnaise, celery, olive oil, salt, pepper, garlic powder, and pickle relish.
+- Add the mayonnaise, diced celery, olive oil, salt, pepper, garlic powder, and pickle relish.

-- Stir with a fork until evenly mixed, breaking up any large pieces of tuna.
+- Stir with a fork until the tuna is evenly coated and no large chunks remain.

 Expert Tips